wannabeaquant/wannabeaquant/README.md

 I'm currently a student pursuing a degree in Computer Science

-I'm working on my C/C++ skills at the moment focusing particularly on Data Structures and Algorithms.
+I'm working on my C/C++ skills at the moment, focusing particularly on Data Structures and Algorithms.
 I'm also working through Harvard's CS50x right now.

 I love anything that interlaces finance and technology and aspire to be a quantitative trader (hence the username!)